Adding Microsoft SMB3 Servers

 If you do not add a Microsoft SMB3 server or cluster to the backup infrastructure, Veeam Backup & Replication will not be able to use the changed block tracking mechanism to process such VMs.

 If the SMB3 server host has several assigned roles (e.g. if the host is a Hyper-V server and an SMB3 server for another Hyper-V host), Veeam Backup & Replication will not be able to use the changed block tracking mechanism.

-If VMs whose disks reside on SMB3 shared folders are registered on Microsoft Hyper-V Server 2016, adding a Microsoft SMB3 server is not required.
+If VMs whose disks reside on SMB3 shared folders are registered on Microsoft Hyper-V Server 2016 or later, adding a Microsoft SMB3 server is not required.
 Note, however, that if you do not add the Microsoft SMB3 server, you will not be able to specify the Max snapshots and latency control settings for SMB3 shared folders.

 Before adding a Microsoft SMB3 server or cluster, check prerequisites.
 Then use the New SMB3 Server wizard to add the server or cluster.